jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 16. In Notepad, **Save** the file and close it.

+### Task 2 - Run the modified SkypeRoomProvisioningScript.ps1 in PowerShell to setup the MTR account

-17. Make sure you have the latest MSOnline PowerShell module installed with the following cmdlet.
+1. Make sure you have the latest MSOnline PowerShell module installed with the following cmdlet.
 If you receive an **Untrusted repository** prompt, select **Yes to all**.

     ```powershell
     Update-Module MSOnline
     ```

-18. Make sure you have the latest Exchange Online PowerShell modules installed with the following cmdlet.
+2. Make sure you have the latest Exchange Online PowerShell modules installed with the following cmdlet.
 If you receive an **Untrusted repository** prompt, select **Yes to all**.
 If the command fails, run **Install-Module ExchangeOnlineManagement**.

     ```powershell
     Update-Module ExchangeOnlineManagement
     ```

-19. Run the script with the following command:
+3. Run the script with the following command:

     ```powershell
     .\SkypeRoomProvisioningScript.ps1
     ```

-20. From the script menu choice, enter **2** for a Skype Room Systems v2 device, and then press Enter.
+4. From the script menu choice, enter **2** for a Skype Room Systems v2 device, and then press Enter.

-21. Enter **1** to create the account in AD, Exchange and Skype, and then press Enter.
+5. Enter **1** to create the account in AD, Exchange and Skype, and then press Enter.

-22. Enter **2** to create the account in the cloud, then press Enter.
+6. Enter **2** to create the account in the cloud, then press Enter.

-23. Enter **2** when asked if your users are synced to Office 365, then press Enter.
+7. Enter **2** when asked if your users are synced to Office 365, then press Enter.

-24. A Windows PowerShell credential request window appears.
+8. A Windows PowerShell credential request window appears.
 Enter the credentials of your **MOD Administrator**.

-25. A Windows PowerShell credential request window appears, asking you the **Enter the desired UPN and password for this new room account**.
+9. A Windows PowerShell credential request window appears, asking you the **Enter the desired UPN and password for this new room account**.
 Enter **mtr01@lab&lt;customlabnumber&gt;.o365ready.com** and enter a secure password you will remember.

-26. Enter the following display name for the account and then press Enter.
+10. Enter the following display name for the account and then press Enter.

     - **Bellevue Board Room**

-27. The next menu in the PowerShell script will provide a list of available licenses.
+11. The next menu in the PowerShell script will provide a list of available licenses.
 Select the **MEETING_ROOM** SKU.

-28. Choose **1** to add another license.
+12. Choose **1** to add another license.
 Select the **ENTERPRISEPREMIUM** SKU.

-29. Choose **2** to proceed without adding any additional licenses.
+13. Choose **2** to proceed without adding any additional licenses.

-30. To provision the Exchange Room mailbox, choose **2** to provision the user in the cloud, then press Enter.
+14. To provision the Exchange Room mailbox, choose **2** to provision the user in the cloud, then press Enter.

-31. Enter **2** when asked to confirm if the Exchange Online admin account is different from the Global Administrator account, then press Enter.
+15. Enter **2** when asked to confirm if the Exchange Online admin account is different from the Global Administrator account, then press Enter.
 The process will take approximately 10 minutes to complete.

-32. The script will state that the mailbox has been created.
+16. The script will state that the mailbox has been created.
 An opportunity to automatically configure the calendar processing defaults, so that Automatic Calendar Processing is enabled will be presented.
 Enter **1** for Yes, then press Enter.

-33. When prompted to provision Skype user, enter **2** for in the cloud, then press **Enter**.
+17. When prompted to provision Skype user, enter **2** for in the cloud, then press **Enter**.

-34. Enter **2** when asked to confirm if the Skype for Business Online admin account is different from the Global Administrator account, then press Enter.
+18. Enter **2** when asked to confirm if the Skype for Business Online admin account is different from the Global Administrator account, then press Enter.

-35. The account will now be enabled for Microsoft Teams (based upon the tenant being in **Teams Only Mode**) and the script will attempt to set up the account as a meeting room.
+19. The account will now be enabled for Microsoft Teams (based upon the tenant being in **Teams Only Mode**) and the script will attempt to set up the account as a meeting room.
 This may take approximately 5 minutes.

-36. When prompted to configure **Enterprise Voice** for the room, choose **1** for Yes, then press Enter.
+20. When prompted to configure **Enterprise Voice** for the room, choose **1** for Yes, then press Enter.

-37. Enter the following E.164 number for the room, without a **tel:+** prefix: 14255551123
+21. Enter the following E.164 number for the room, without a **tel:+** prefix: 14255551123

-38. Check the LineURI stated is correct and shows as tel:+14255551123 and then choose **1** to accept, then press Enter.
+22. Check the LineURI stated is correct and shows as tel:+14255551123 and then choose **1** to accept, then press Enter.

-39. Close the PowerShell Window at the end of the task.
+23. Close the PowerShell Window at the end of the task.

+> [!IMPORTANT]
-If the script fails to create the room, open a new Administrator PowerShell console and run the following commands.
+> If the script fails to create the room, open a new Administrator PowerShell console and run the following commands.
 Use your **MOD Administrator** credentials to log in, and use the email address of the Bellevue Board Room you created via the script.

     ```powershell
     Connect-MicrosoftTeams